mniabedii/signal-processing-coursework/README.md

 ## How to Run

 Open any script inside the `/code/TaskX/` folder using MATLAB or MATLAB Online.
 Each `TaskX_main.m` runs that task end-to-end.

-## Project Specification
-The official project specification document will be linked in this GitHub repository’s **About** section for reference.